Scalp massage for healthy hair

 Circular movements

-The easiest method is the circular movements.
+The easiest method for a scalp massage is the circular movements.
 Basically, this involves massaging the scalp in circles.
 If it is done with the fingers, it is a good idea to use all fingers to hit the largest area.
-It is important to start with small, fine movements and apply light pressure to the scalp.
-From here you can work your way from the forehead up through the whole head down towards the neck.
-However, you must take care that your nails do not scratch the scalp, as this can cause irritation.

 Zig-Zag movements

-This method requires a little more from you.
+This method for scalp massages requires a little more from you.
 You start by placing your fingers on either side of your head.
 Then you let them slide up and down the head, where your fingers intertwine when they meet at the top.
 You can also advantageously combine the 2 methods, where with zig-zag movement you also get some rotating movements in.

 Your scalp massage can be advantageously concluded with a more area-specific massage of the neck.